milimontu81-beep/Bank-account-management-system/README.md

 3. Run `main.py` using Python 3.
 4. The `bank.db` database file will be created automatically.
 5. Follow the instructions shown in the terminal.
+---

+## Version 4

+An improved version of the Bank Account Management System with enhanced security, account management, and transaction search features.

+Version 4 builds on Version 3 by adding password hashing, hidden password input, account settings, transaction filtering, and account deletion.

+### Improvements

+- Password hashing using Argon2
+- Password verification using Argon2
+- Hidden password input using `getpass`
+- View account profile
+- Change password
+- Change phone number
+- Search transaction history by date
+- Filter transaction history by credit or debit
+- Delete account
+- Automatic deletion of related transaction history using `ON DELETE CASCADE`
+- Improved password validation
+- Improved account management
+- Improved input validation
+- Improved error handling

+### Account Settings

+After logging in, users can manage their account through the settings menu.

+Available options include:

+- View profile
+- Change password
+- Change phone number
+- Search transaction history by date
+- Filter transactions by credit or debit
+- Delete account
+- Return to account menu

+### Password Security

+Version 4 improves password security by using **Argon2** for password hashing and verification.

+Passwords are not stored as plain text in the database.

+The `getpass` module is also used to hide password input during login and sensitive account operations.

+### Transaction Search

+Users can search their transaction history using:

+- Specific date
+- Credit transactions
+- Debit transactions

+This makes it easier to find specific transactions without displaying the entire transaction history.

+### Account Deletion

+Users can permanently delete their account after password verification.

+When an account is deleted, its related transaction history is automatically deleted from the database using:

+`ON DELETE CASCADE`

+### Technology Used

+- Python 3
+- SQLite3
+- SQL
+- Argon2
+- `getpass`
+- Object-Oriented Programming (OOP)

+## How to Run

+### Requirements

+- Python 3.x
+- SQLite3 (included with Python)

+### Steps

+1. Open the `Bank_system-v3` folder.
+2. Download `main.py`.
+3. Run `main.py` using Python 3.
+4. The `bank.db` database file will be created automatically.
+5. Follow the instructions shown in the terminal.

 ### Project Progression